 Shimane Museum of Ancient Izumo 島根県立古代出雲歴史博物館

 Shimane Museum of Ancient Izumo is, by contrast, a modern, stylish and spacious place.
-Its fascinating and accessible exhibits focus on the history and prehistory of the Izumo region, where a third of the ancient myths of Japan are set.
+Its fascinating and accessible exhibits focus on the history and culture of Shimane, with distinctive features such as bronze vessels, Izumo Taisha Shrine and myths set in Izumo.

-- The greatest collection of ancient bronze swords in Japan
+- The collection of 419 ancient bronze artifacts, including swords

 - Izumo Taisha Shrine, located next door